GESIS-Methods-Hub/minimal-example-error/README.md

-# minimal-example-error
-Minimal Example of Tutorial with Error
+# Minimal Example of Tutorial with Error